Tamara Bunke: Cuba

-After the Cuban Revolution, Fidel Castro dispatched emissaries to various socialist countries to garner support.
-In this capacity, in 1960, Che Guevara was sent to Leipzig, East Germany, as part of a Cuban trade delegation.
-Bunke was assigned to accompany him as his interpreter.
-Subsequently, in 1961, she received an invitation from Alicia Alonso to travel to Cuba.
+After the Cuban Revolution, Fidel Castro dispatched emissaries to other socialist countries to garner international support.
+In 1960, Che Guevara was sent to Leipzig, East Germany as part of a Cuban trade delegation, and Bunke was assigned as his interpreter.
+She also served as an interpreter for the ballerina Alicia Alonso of the Cuban National Ballet.
+In 1961, she received an invitation from Alonso to travel to Cuba.